Search and Hit Enter

 • Psyllium husk powder and xanthan gum work together to give the scones structure and absorb moisture so that they are not dry or crumbly.
 The structure enables the scones to rise, both from the baking powder and the butter.

 • The cream (or sour cream or yoghurt) and milk provide moisture and a rich mouthfeel and flavour.
-You cannot use all milk in gluten free scones because they don’t have enough structure and they need more moisture.
+You cannot use all milk in gluten free scones because they don’t have enough structure and they need more moisture and fat.
 Using all milk will result in a flat tray of scones.

 • The butter: the most critical ingredient of them all.
 Butter is laminated into the scone dough to create little pockets of firm butter within the dough.
 When the dough hits the hot oven, the moisture in the butter evaporates and pushes the dough upwards.
 Cold butter chunks and good lamination are critical to gluten free scones that rise.